New Mexico Legal Industry Reform

 No!
 At least a dozen states are considering legal industry reform and researching the access to justice gap.

-In Arizona, legal industry reform is already implemented, and we’ve submitted our application to operate Law on Call as an Alternative Business Structure in the state.
-In California, legal reform recommendations will be submitted by the Working Group no later than Fall 2022.
-And in Utah, the legal regulatory Sandbox is up and running, and Law on Call has been in operation there since Winter 2021.
+In Arizona, legal industry reform is already implemented, and we’ve been approved to operate Law on Call as an Alternative Business Structure in the state.
+And in Utah, legal reform takes the shape of the legal regulatory Sandbox; Law on Call has been in operation there since Winter 2021.